MENU

 • And the correction of the patient’s immune system status.

-Colonic irrigation also plays a vital role in preventing candidiasis of the intestine.
+Colonic irrigation also plays a vital role in preventing intestinal candidiasis.

 Microflora

 Candidiasis of the intestine is a fungal infection of the mucosa in the digestive tract.
-It threatens almost everyone today as most experts have difficulties identifying the disease.
+It threatens almost everyone today, as most experts have difficulty identifying the disease.
 This is due to the widespread prevalence of fungi of the genus Candida in people, including those who are perfectly healthy.

-Carriage of fungi of the genus Candida in the intestine is inherent by 80% of the whole human population.
+Carriage of fungi of the genus Candida in the intestine is inherent in 80% of the human population.
 Invasive candidiasis of the gut is an infection that targets those with an imbalanced immune system.
 Colonic irrigation can restore the intestine’s microflora and the whole immune system.

 Colonic irrigation in the presence of candidiasis of the intestine

 Candida infects colon tissue and faeces.
-Consultation from an endoscopist is necessary for selecting the optimal method for studying the stomach.
+Consultation with an endoscopist is necessary to select the optimal method for studying the stomach.

 Effect

-The endoscopy helps in detecting nonspecific signs of mucosal lesions usually.
-So, the endoscopic biopsy and the morphological examination of the biopsy samples are crucial for the diagnosis.
+Endoscopy helps detect nonspecific signs of mucosal lesions.
+The endoscopic biopsy and morphological examination of the biopsy samples are crucial for diagnosis.

 To clarify, professionals perform colonic irrigation in our clinic in London.
-Besides, modern equipment provides a comfortable experience and safe procedure to prevent candidiasis of the intestine.
+Besides, modern equipment provides a comfortable experience and a safe procedure to prevent intestinal candidiasis.